wasabeef/notion-to-github-comments/README.md

 ## 💡 Motivation

-While AI agents can access Notion content through MCP (Model Context Protocol) or direct API calls, this approach often involves significant costs and time overhead for prompt processing.
-This GitHub Action provides a more efficient, cost-effective solution by using the classic approach of posting Notion content as PR comments.
+When using multiple AI agents (Claude, Devin, Cursor, etc.) for code reviews and development, each agent typically needs to fetch Notion documentation independently.
+This creates **multiplied API costs**, **setup complexity**, and **prompt engineering overhead** - even with MCP available.

-**Why this approach?**
+This GitHub Action solves these issues by fetching Notion content once and posting it as PR comments, making it instantly available to all AI agents and human reviewers without additional API calls or prompt engineering.

-- **Cost Efficiency**: Eliminates repeated API calls and prompt processing costs for AI agents
+**Key benefits:**

-- **Performance**: Pre-fetches content during PR creation instead of on-demand access
+- **Cost Efficient**: One API call instead of multiple per agent
-- **Simplicity**: Reduces complexity in AI agent implementations by providing ready-to-use context
+- **Zero Setup**: No per-agent Notion integration required
-- **Accessibility**: Makes Notion content immediately visible to both human reviewers and AI tools
+- **Instant Access**: Pre-fetched content ready for any AI agent

-By leveraging GitHub Actions to bridge Notion and PR workflows, we simplify the integration while maintaining full functionality for AI-assisted code reviews.
+- **Consistent Context**: All agents see identical content

 ## 📋 Prerequisites